 - c.
-Abilities that modify when or if the card they appear on can be played, installed, or rezzed are active even while the card they are on is inactive. - d.
-Abilities that modify the cost to install, rez, or play the card they appear on are active even while that card is inactive. - e.
-Abilities stating the card they appear on can be advanced are active even while that card is unrezzed. - 9.1.7.
-When a card must be trashed as part of the cost to use an ability, any reference to the game state within that resolving effect is based on the game state as it was at the moment of trashing, but with the trashed card considered to be a new copy of that card in its owner's discard pile.
+Abilities that modify when or if their source card can be played, installed, or rezzed are active even while that card is inactive. - d.
+Abilities that modify the cost to install, rez, or play their source card are active even while that card is inactive. - e.
+Abilities that modify the advancement requirement of their source card or create an additional cost to steal their source card are active even while that card is inactive. - f.
+Abilities allowing a card to be advanced are active even while that card is unrezzed.